 The Return of the King 😛

 After finishing school in SL people normally go abroad for their higher studies.
 Majority go to UK, US and Australia.
 My parents chose India as my relatives are here and also because I was an Indian Citizen.
 So I finished my 8th and then again WHOOSH! back to Chennai when I was 13.
 Joined Maharishi Vidya Mandir Senior Secondary School, a CBSE school.
 A whole new experience for me.
 My Dad left his business and came to settle down here.
-Started using the City Public Transport for the first time in my life.
+Started using the public transport for the first time in my life.
 Learnt to appreciate that less is more.
-I realized the importance of education and started to study harder(I was getting good grades back in SL too but that was in a very casual manner).
-The hours were longer to as compared to my previous school.
+The hours were longer as compared to my previous school.
 Had to be in school till 2.40 odd.
 Loads of tests unlike my previous school which had only 3 in a year.
 So most of my time went in getting through the weekdays and reviving in the weekends.
 No time for any extra curricular activities, only studies.
 I was literally scared when I studied 10th Social Science, 4-5 textbooks to study…horrific.
 Made some very good friends, learnt the real value of friendship.
 Learnt a lot in life especially how to deal with the lows and how to deal with a seemingly rock bottom.
 Had loads of fun.
-10th grade is till date the best year I have ever had, it was full of parties,after school “roamings” and hangouts.
+10th grade is till date the best year I have ever had, it was full of parties,after school roamings and hangouts.
 Still got good marks in the end but it never felt like a Board Exam at all.
 The memories are just bliss.
 After a roller coaster ride finished school with very good marks and the next step was my college.
 Here are a few memories of mine at school.

 Computer Science Engineer! 😉

 I am Ramaraja Ramanujan.
-A budding Computer Science Engineer.
 A verified ENTP and a quintessential Leo.
 I am a perfect blend of the east and west-a balanced zen.
 I am very open minded.
 I am frank and straightforward which can sometimes be against my favour.
-I am very sentimental as I get offended very easily and I tend to sometimes over think about an ordeal or any event for that matter.
 I am a very friendly person who always likes to help.
-I value my relations a lot especially friendship and would be deeply hurt if someone doesn’t reciprocate it.
+I value my relations a lot especially friendship .
 You could also call me bold and daring.
 I may at times tend to be timid but when I get comfortable around you I will most certainly be called eccentric(in a good fun way 😉 ).
-I am the perfect definition of an ambivert-which is a combo of introversion and extroversion.
+I am the perfect definition of an ambivert.
 I like to be creative and innovative.
 I love reading fiction and my favourite type of movies are that of science fiction.
-My hobbies would be to read, to write, to surf the net and the best one is to procrastinate. 😛 I am a real lazy bum and don’t believe in hard work.
-I rather believe in smart work though I wish I was more active.
+My hobbies would be to read, to write, to surf the net and the best one is to procrastinate. 😛 I am a lazy person and don’t believe in hard work, I rather believe in smart work.
 I like to constantly learn new things.
 I believe in being the jack of all trades and the master of some.
 You could call me smart, that maybe the first impression you get when you talk to me.
 I also have a knack for being tardy, I just can’t be punctual, though if the need really arises I will be but generally I am tardy.
 I am also called a nocturnal nut by my friends.
 I just can’t sleep at night.
 It is like I live in a different time zone.
 I live like I am 4 hours behind the IST(Indian Standard Time).
-I created this blog to share my opinions and thoughts and also to get feedback upon them so as to analyze my thinking.
+I created this blog to share my opinions and thoughts and also to get feedback upon them so as to analyze my thinking and shape my perspective.
 Another purpose for this blog was to unleash my creativity and my passion for writing.
 I strive to be unique and different not bound by orthodox views hence I chose the name maverick.
 I love doing new things and tread the path least traveled with high levels of enthusiasm hence I chose the name ardent.
 Together I am the Ardent Maverick, this is WHO I AM. 🙂